A Paid-Up Additions rider is an important component of a well-designed dividend-paying whole life insurance policy focused on cash value accumulation.

 Now that you know everything about Paid-Up Additions, it’s time to learn how you can use this rider with your whole life insurance policy to build wealth.

-How to Take Your Lifestyle Ownership and Become Wealthy
+How to Take Your Lifestyle Banking and Become Wealthy

 Becoming wealthy is a process that requires two different aspects that you should be working on: learning about finances on the one hand and the psychology of money on the other.